chetansinghsajwan/notes/programming/tools/cmake/presets/presets.md

 ---
 ##### Preset Condition

-A [[condition]] object to determine if the preset should be enabled.
+A [[preset-condition]] object to determine if the preset should be enabled.

 This is allowed in preset files specifying version `3` or above.